White-labeling authentication

 |---|---|---|

-| Connect Link page | Composio logo and name on the hosted auth page | Change logo + app title in dashboard |
+| Connect Link page | Composio logo, name, and styling on the hosted auth page | Set your logo, app title, and theme in the dashboard |

 | OAuth consent screen | "Composio wants to access your account" on Google, GitHub, etc. | Use your own OAuth app |